Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Class-Prior Estimation

 Then, they obtain $\widehat{z}$ as

 where $\gamma$ and $\delta$ are hyperparameters respectively.
 Finally, they calculate the estimation value of the mixture proportion as

 and they prove that $\widehat{\theta}$ is an unbiased estimator of $\theta^{*}$ when satisfying the \emph{pure positive bin assumption}, a variant of the irreducibility assumption.
-More detailed descriptions of the approach can be found in \citet{garg2021mixture}. \paragraph{Class-prior estimation for CONU.} Our class-prior estimation approach is based on BBE.
-First, we split complementary-label data into training and validation data.
-Then, we generate $q$ negative binary-class datasets $\mathcal{D}^{\rm NTr}_{k}$ and $q$ unlabeled binary-class datasets $\mathcal{D}^{\rm UTr}_{k}$ by Eq.~(\ref{neg_binary}) and Eq.~(\ref{unlabel_binary}) with training data ($k\in\mathcal{Y}$).
-We also generate $q$ negative binary-class datasets $\mathcal{D}^{\rm NVal}_{k}$ and $q$ unlabeled binary-class datasets $\mathcal{D}^{\rm UVal}_{k}$ by Eq.~(\ref{neg_binary}) and Eq.~(\ref{unlabel_binary}) with validation data ($k\in\mathcal{Y}$).
-Then, we estimate the class priors $(1-\pi_{k})$ for each label $k\in\mathcal{Y}$ by BBE adapted by interchanging the positive and negative classes.
+More detailed descriptions of the approach can be found in~\citet{garg2021mixture}. \paragraph{Class-prior estimation for SCARCE.}Our class-prior estimation approach is based on BBE.
+First, we split the complementary-label data into training and validation data.
+Then, we generate $q$ negative binary-class datasets $\mathcal{D}^{\rm NTr}_{k}$ and $q$ unlabeled binary-class datasets $\mathcal{D}^{\rm UTr}_{k}$ by Eq.~(\ref{neg_binary}) and Eq.~(\ref{unlabel_binary}) with training data~($k\in\mathcal{Y}$).
+We also generate $q$ negative binary-class datasets $\mathcal{D}^{\rm NVal}_{k}$ and $q$ unlabeled binary-class datasets $\mathcal{D}^{\rm UVal}_{k}$ by Eq.~(\ref{neg_binary}) and Eq.~(\ref{unlabel_binary}) with validation data~($k\in\mathcal{Y}$).
+Then, we estimate the class priors $(1-\pi_{k})$ for each label $k\in\mathcal{Y}$ using BBE adapted by swapping the positive and negative classes.
 Finally, we normalize $\pi_{k}$ to ensure that they sum up to one.
-The algorithm detail is summarized in Algorithm \ref{cpe_algo}.
+The details of the algorithm are summarized in Algorithm~\ref{cpe_algo}.